-- 1950s and early 1960s: Magnetic tapes were developed for data storage.
-Processing of data consisted of reading data from one or more tapes and writing data to a new tape.
-Data could also be input from punched card decks, and output to printers. - Late 1960s and 1970s: Widespread use of hard disks in the late 1960s changed the scenario for data processing greatly, since hard disks allowed direct access to data.
-The position of data on disk was immaterial, since any location on disk could be accessed in just tens of milliseconds.
-Data were thus freed from the tyranny of sequentiality. - o 1980s: IBM Research developed techniques for the construction of an efficient relational database system.
-The fully functional System R prototype led to IBM's first relational database product, SQL/DS.
-At the same time, the Ingres system was being developed at the University of California at Berkeley.
-It led to a commercial product of the same name.
-Initial commercial relational database systems, such as IBM DB2, Oracle, Ingres, and DEC Rdb, played a major role in advancing techniques for efficient processing of declarative queries.
-The 1980s also saw much research on parallel and distributed databases, as well as initial work on object-oriented databases. - Early 1990s: The SQL language was designed primarily for decision support applications, which are query-intensive, yet the mainstay of databases in the 1980s was transaction-processing applications, which are update-intensive.
-Decision support and querying reemerged as a major application area for databases.
-Database vendors also began to add object-relational support to their databases.
+- IBM Research developed techniques for the construction of an efficient relational database system. - The fully functional System R prototype led to IBM's first relational database product, SQL/DS. - At the same time, the Ingres system was being developed at the University of California at Berkeley.
+It led to a commercial product of the same name. - Initial commercial relational database systems, such as IBM DB2, Oracle, Ingres, and DEC Rdb, played a major role in advancing techniques for efficient processing of declarative queries. - o The 1980s also saw much research on parallel and distributed databases, as well as initial work on object-oriented databases.

+o Early 1990s:

+- The SQL language was designed primarily for decision support applications. - Decision support and querying reemerged as a major application area for databases. - Database vendors also began to add object-relational support to their databases.

+o 1990s:

+- The major event of the 1990s was the explosive growth of the World Wide Web. - Database systems now had to support very high transactionprocessing rates, as well as very high reliability and 24 × 7 availability (availability 24 hours a day, 7 days a week, meaning no downtime for scheduled maintenance activities).

+o 2000s:

-- 1990s: The major event of the 1990s was the explosive growth of the World Wide Web.
-Databases were deployed much more extensively than ever before.
-Database systems now had to support very high transaction-processing rates, as well as very high reliability and 24 × 7 availability (availability 24 hours a day, 7 days a week, meaning no downtime for scheduled maintenance activities). - 2000s: The first half of the 2000s saw the emerging of XML and the Ο associated query language XQuery as a new database technology.
-Although XML is widely used for data exchange, as well as for storing certain complex data types, relational databases still form the core of a vast majority of largescale database applications.
-This period also saw a significant growth in use of open-source database systems, particularly PostgreSQL and MySQL.
-Several novel distributed data-storage systems have been built to handle the data management requirements of very large Web sites such as Amazon, Facebook, Google, Microsoft and Yahoo!, and some of these are now offered as Web services that can be used by application developers.
-There has also been substantial work on management and analysis of streaming data, such as stock-market ticker data or computer network monitoring data.
-Data mining techniques are now widely deployed; example applications include Web-based product-recommendation systems and automatic placement of relevant advertisements on Web pages.
+- XML and the associated query language XQuery as a new database technology. - Open-source database systems are emerged, particularly PostgreSQL and MySQL.
+Several novel distributed data-storage systems have been built to handle the data management requirements of very large Web sites such as Amazon, Facebook, Google, Microsoft and Yahoo. - Data mining algorithms and streaming data, such as stock-market ticker data or computer network monitoring data.